flamerten/esp-idf_LSM6DSOX_Driver/README.md

 ST LSM6DSOX driver developed using ESP-IDF V4.4 for ESP-IDF based on the [LSM6DSOX Platform Indepdenent Driver](https://github.com/STMicroelectronics/lsm6dsox-pid) provided by ST Engineering.
 Develompment only has basic features and is still in progress.

 ## Instructions for use
-1. Clone the repository and copy the components folder into project folder.
+1. Clone the repository and copy the components folder into project folder
+2. Initialise a i2c port.
+An example can be found in esp-idf's example repository: [i2c_self_test](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/i2c/i2c_self_test).
-2. Create a `LSM_DriverConfig` struct and configure it.
+3. Create a `LSM_DriverConfig` struct and configure it with the i2c port, the scale and data rate of both the gyroscope and accelerometer.
 Then pass it as a pointer to various functions.
 For example

 ```C
 LSM_DriverConfig LSM_config = {